kubernetes/community/contributors/guide/issue-triage.md

 ## Process Pointers and Advice from SIGs
 Several SIGs consistently meet weekly or monthly to triage issues.
 Here are some details about their processes:

-### Running a triage meeting: Tips from api-machinery
+### Running a Triage Meeting: Tips from api-machinery
 According to SIG Chair Federico Bongiovanni (**[@fedebongio](https://github.com/fedebongio)**), triage meetings offer a great opportunity for newcomers to listen, learn, and start contributing.
 The SIG holds triage meetings every Tuesday and Thursday and archives meetings via its [Youtube playlist](https://www.youtube.com/playlist?list=PL69nYSiGNLP21oW3hbLyjjj4XhrwKxH2R); here is an [example](https://www.youtube.com/watch?v=bRptR9vd4S8&list=PL69nYSiGNLP21oW3hbLyjjj4XhrwKxH2R&index=2&t=13s).

 Federico says that consistency and a regular, fixed schedule are key to success.
 The SIG has noted that regular, small meetings are better than infrequent, large meetings.